If planning a trip from Delhi to Almora, read these useful travel tips & find out where to stay in Almora, what to see and more.

 Located on a hilltop, Mata Kesar Devi Temple offers a nearly 360-degree view of Almora and surrounding.
 Spend a few hours meditating and soaking in the magnetic hill power or just relax in the area and appreciate the beautiful nature.

-Another highlight near Almora, is, of course, Binsar Wildlife Sanctuary that is popular for its Zero Point.
+Another highlight, is, of course, Binsar Wildlife Sanctuary that is popular for its Zero Point.
 It is located around 25km from the Almora and costs 150 Rupees per person for Indians as entry fee.
 A half-day trip to Binsar Wildlife century can be a fun solo or group activity.
 Remember, if you’re driving, you will have to pay for your car (motorbikes get free entry though!).

 On a fine day, you can catch glimpse of Himalayan peaks like Kedarnath Peak, Shivling, Trisul and Nanda Devi from Binsar’s Zero Point.
 The Zero Point is located 2km from the nearest parking inside the Binsar Wildlife Century.

-Also, when in Almora, don’t miss the unusual combination of Pakora, Cholley and Raita.
-It may sound like a complete weird combination of food ever, but it is will prove to be a treat.
+Also, when in Almora, don’t miss the unusual combination of Pakora, Cholley, and Raita.
+It may sound like a completely weird combination of food ever, but it is will prove to be a treat.

-If you’re more of a bucked-lister who enjoys doing too much in too little time, then Almora may disappoint you.
+If you’re more of a bucked-lister who enjoys doing too much in too little time, then these Almora travel tips may disappoint you.
 Because honestly speaking, there isn’t much to do there, apart from visiting Mata Kesar Devi Temple and Binsar Wildlife Century.
 Additionally, if you compare Almora with places like Shimla and Nainital, the former has never been a very exciting choice for travellers.